affinidi/affinidi-messaging/README.md

 ## Examples

-Go to the [affinidi-messaging-sdk example](./affinidi-messaging-sdk/examples/) crate to run the available sample codes and learn more about Affinidi Messaging.
+Go to the [affinidi-messaging-helpers example](./affinidi-messaging-helpers/examples/) crate to run the available sample codes and learn more about Affinidi Messaging.

 ## Support & Feedback